hwstar/9-Valve-Sprinkler-Controller/README.md

 ### Serial Connector

 The Serial connector J301 is pinned out to accept an FTDI cable.
 It is a 1x6 2.54mm pitch header located to the right of the ESP32 board.
-The serial connector is used to upload firmware to the Sprikler controller should the OTA programming fail.
+The serial connector is used to upload firmware to the Sprinkler controller should the OTA programming fail.
 The pinout of this connector is:

 #### Table 1.
 FTDI Connector